2 Samuel 19:39

 So all the people crossed the Jordan, and then the king crossed over.
 The king kissed Barzillai and blessed him, and Barzillai returned home.

-So all the people crossed the Jordan
+So all the people crossed the Jordan,

-and the king crossed as well
+and then the king crossed over.

-The king kissed Barzillai
+The king kissed Barzillai and blessed him,

-and Barzillai returned to his home
+and Barzillai returned home.

 Persons / Places / Events